merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/04_Single_Mode.md

 #### Assigned Areas

-If this option is enabled, then the "Areas" tab comes visible for a warehouse editor.
+If this option is enabled, then the "Areas" tab becomes visible for a warehouse editor.
 You assign a customer to a warehouse by area (region, state, etc).
-In this case that will be the Kansas, since this warehouse is located in the customer’s state.
-The system tracks the customer’s location using Customer Locator feature.
+In this case, that would be Kansas, since this warehouse is located in the customer’s state.
+The system tracks the customer’s location using the Customer Locator feature.

 #### Nearest